WDesperadoK/dataset_evaluation/README.md

 Evaluation self-generated dataset on the same benchmarks

-# Run the following code in your terminal
+# For semantic similarity and syntatic diversity run the following code in your terminal

 ```bash/home/shihuis/dataset_evaluation/apted/src/main/java/node
 bash setup.sh